Sripad1003/NMCG/README.md

 - The goal of the project is to create a fun and engaging way for people to learn about the Namami Gange Programme and the importance of river conservation.

+# Getting Started
-# Technology Used
+  ####  Technology Used
 - HTML
 - CSS
 - SASS
 - BOOTSTRAP 5
 - PYTHON
 - JAVASCRIPT
+- ADOBE ANIMATE
--
+- GOOGLE API'S

-# OUR TEAM
+ ####  Installation
+* There is no need to install this Application.You just need to follow through our Website.
+* There must be minimum requirement of operating system to access this website.
+  For Windows: Windows 10
+  For Mac OS:Mac M! architecture

+# Authors For The Project
-- B.R.Sohith Reddy
+- B.R.Sohith Kumar Reddy
 - K.Kaushik Reddy
 - M.Sree Charan Reddy
+- P.Sreenadh Reddy
 - A.Sudheep Bhaskar
-- P.Sreenadh Reddy
 - Chilivery Sripad

+# Licensing
+This Project is done and licensed by Team Ganga.